-Ryzen 3000 CPUs were a landmark achievement for AMD.
-Now, with AMD launching its latest eight-core Ryzen 4000 mobile processors, the company is intensifying its competition with Intel’s desktop and laptop silicon.
+Ryzen 3000 CPUs with Zen 2 cores were a landmark achievement for AMD.
+With AMD’s powerful Ryzen 4000 mobile processors leveraging that same architecture, the company is intensifying its competition with Intel’s laptop silicon.
 The goal for AMD is to release laptops that are just as powerful as they are thin using the U-series Ryzen 4000 processors, as well as performance-driven notebooks powered by beefier Ryzen 9 4900H and Ryzen 9 4900HS chips.

-Here’s everything we know about AMD Ryzen 4000 CPUs.
+That’s not all that’s exciting about AMD’s Ryzen 4000 chips, though.
+Here’s everything you need to know about AMD Ryzen 4000 CPUs.

-AMD debuted the first Ryzen 4000 CPUs at CES 2020, where it showed off a new generation of mobile accelerated processing units (APUs).
-That’s Zen 2 CPU cores (found in Ryzen 3000 desktop CPUs) paired with Vega graphics cores.
+AMD debuted the first Ryzen 4000 CPUs at CES 2020, where it showed off a new generation of mobile accelerated processing units (APUs) featuring Zen 2 CPU cores (found in Ryzen 3000 desktop CPUs) paired with Vega graphics cores.

-Ryzen 4000 series CPUs, like Ryzen 3000 before them, will use a combination of two architectures throughout the range.
-The new Ryzen 4000 mobile CPUs will leverage the existing Zen 2 architecture just as the Ryzen 3000 desktop CPUs did, though in a different manner.
-Where the latter used a chiplet design, whereby CPU cores are portioned into miniature chiplets and paired with a larger I/O die, the Ryzen 4000 Zen 2 mobile CPUs are built using a more traditional single monolithic die.
+Ryzen 4000 series mobile CPUs, like the Ryzen 3000 before them, are based on the same architecture as the respective previous-generation’s desktop architecture.
+Ryzen 4000 mobile CPUs leverage the same Zen 2 architecture as the Ryzen 3000 desktop CPUs, though in a different manner.
+Where the latter used a chiplet design, with CPU cores portioned into miniature chips and paired with a larger I/O die, the Ryzen 4000 Zen 2 mobile CPUs are built using a more traditional monolithic die.

 AMD claims that the benefits of the chiplet design were far less notable on a laptop CPU, and it opted to integrate more elements — like LPDDR4X and low power audio — onto its monolithic die design.

-This should mean greater power efficiency since the I/O die won’t be present and require its own power.
-Cache will be reduced, however, and there is the possibility of additional memory latency due to an uncoupling of the infinity fabric with system memory.
+This means greater power efficiency since the I/O die isn’t present and demanding its own power.
+Cache is reduced, however, and there is some additional memory latency due to an uncoupling of the infinity fabric with system memory.

-The eight mobile cores are split into two CCX units, with L3 memory reduced to 4MB per CCX from 8MB on the desktop design.
-Thanks to a 7nm design, AMD claims that it is able to reduce power consumption on active and idle modes.
-Latency has also been lowered, so laptops benefit from faster boot time and snappier applications, along with better battery life.
+In eight-core configurations, they are split into two CCX units, with L3 memory reduced to 4MB per CCX from 8MB on the desktop design.
+Thanks to a 7nm process, AMD claims that it is able to reduce power consumption on active and idle modes.
+That performance can aid in faster boot times, and battery life is improved in some designs too.

 |AMD Ryzen 7 4800H||8/16||2.9GHz||Up to 4.2GHz||7 Radeon Cores||45W|